marius-anton142/BookWise/README.md

 For example, when the user chooses to increase a reeader's budget, the application checks whether the input is a higher than 0.
 If it is not, an IllegalArgumentException with a custom error message is thrown, and the user is prompted to enter a valid number.
 The app avoids invalid input altogether.

+While the other objects are kept in Array Lists, the authors are represented as a priority queue, sorted by the number of awards they have won.

 Functionality
 BookWise offers the following functionalities: